vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

         )
 ```

-Here we are subscribing to a stream of orders from the given party on the given market.
-If we take a look at the `subscribe_endpoint` function we can see that it uses the websocket client library to set up a connection to the URL string we generated
+Below shows how to subscribe to a stream of orders from the given party on the given market.
+If you take a look at the `subscribe_endpoint` function you can see that it uses the WebSocket client library to set up a connection to the URL string you generated:

 ```python
     def subscribe_endpoint(self, url: str, callback: Callable[[dict], Any]) -> None: